utah-geological-survey/MicroMet/README.md

 # Data preparation from datalogger
-All data should be downloaded, backed up, and converted with card-convert to a CSV array.
+All high-frequency data should be downloaded, backed up, and converted with card-convert to a CSV array.

 # Useful Libraries (R and Python)